 In 2013, he was unanimously elected as the Chairman for Progressive Life Insurance Company Limited.
 He now sits on the Board as a Founding Director.

 From 2014 until 2020, he was the Founding President of the UK Bangladesh Catalysts of Commerce and Industry (UKBCCI), which he founded.
 Bajloor Rashid was a key business figure in setting up this chamber of commerce based in London.
 The UKBCCI is a leading umbrella organisation for successful British-Bangladeshi entrepreneurs in the UK and Bangladesh.
 Since stepping down as President, he is now a Director of the UKBCCI.
 He is also the founder of the UKBCCI Business & Entrepreneur Excellence Awards and has been the driving force behind it since 2016.

-Bajloor was honoured at the Curry Life Awards in October 2018.
+Mr Rashid was honoured at the Curry Life Awards in October 2018.
 He became the first recipient of a new award known as the Curry Life MA Rahim Memorial Award, which is dedicated to the life of M A Rahim and was the main award of the night.
-It was awarded due to Bajloor’s outstanding contribution to the curry industry, as well as the wider community.
+It was awarded due to his outstanding contribution to the curry industry, as well as the wider community.

 Mr Rashid is married and has four children.
-His eldest son is a Solicitor, who has recently married.
-His youngest son and eldest daughter both work in the City, whilst his youngest daughter Zarin is currently studying for a Masters in Psychology at Kings College University and plans to do a Doctorate to be a fully qualified Psychologist.
+His 3 eldest children are married.
+His oldest son is a Solicitor, and youngest son and eldest daughter graduated and both work in the City.
+His youngest daughter Zarin is currently studying MSc Psychiatric Research at Kings College University, London and plans to do a Doctorate to be a fully qualified Psychologist.

 He lives in Ashford and is proud to call Kent his home.